Super Bowl XXXII: Host selection process

-NFL owners awarded Super Bowl XXXII to San Diego during their October 26, 1993 meeting in Chicago.
-This was the second time San Diego hosted the game; the city previously hosted Super Bowl XXII ten years earlier on January 31, 1988.
-The Broncos played in both San Diego Super Bowls and became the first franchise to play two different Super Bowls in the same stadium twice; they had already played twice at the Louisiana Superdome, in Super Bowls XII and XXIV.
+NFL owners voted to award Super Bowl XXXII to San Diego during their October 26, 1993, meeting in Chicago.
+The bidding process was scheduled to award two Super Bowl sites (XXXI and XXXII), the first time that multiple hosts were selected at the same meeting since XXIII and XXIV were voted on in 1985.
+This was the second time that San Diego hosted the game; the city previously hosted XXII ten years earlier.
+The Broncos played in both XXII and XXXII, the first franchise to play two different Super Bowls in the same stadium twice; they had already played twice at the Superdome (XII and XXIV).